Skip to content

 Rotate and flip on a schedule

 Regular rotation spreads out the pressure pattern so you are not always sleeping in the exact same spot.
-A simple routine might be:
+A simple routine is:

 Use the “walking” method, gently

-Some people like to speed things along by carefully walking or kneeling on the surface.
-The goal is to mimic months of sleeping pressure in a shorter time, without crushing the fibers into hard, compacted spots.
+Some people speed things along by carefully walking or kneeling on the surface.
+The goal is to mimic months of sleeping pressure in a shorter time, without crushing the fibers into hard spots.
 A safe approach is:

-- Remove shoes and anything sharp or narrow that could puncture the fabric.
+• Remove shoes and anything sharp that could puncture the fabric.

-- Walk slowly across the mattress with bare feet or soft socks, distributing your weight as evenly as possible.
+• Walk slowly across the mattress with bare feet or soft socks, distributing your weight evenly.

 Sleep on it every night

-It sounds obvious, but the fastest way to break in a shikibuton is simply to use it as your primary bed.
-Consistent nightly pressure and body warmth gradually reshape the fibers far more effectively than just sitting or lying on it for short periods.
+It sounds obvious, but the fastest way to break in a shikibuton is to use it as your primary bed.
+Consistent nightly pressure and body warmth reshape the fibers far more effectively than just sitting on it for short periods.

 What Not to Do When Breaking In a Shikibuton

-Because a shikibuton is made of compressible natural fibers, it is possible to overdo it and shorten its life if you treat it harshly.
+Since a shikibuton uses natural fibers, you shouldn't treat it harshly.
 A few things to avoid:

-- Do not compress it under very heavy, concentrated weights for days at a time.
+• Do not compress it under heavy, concentrated weights for days at a time.

-- Do not soak or steam the cotton to soften it; trapped moisture is a mold risk and can damage the fibers.
+• Do not soak or steam the cotton to soften it; trapped moisture causes mold and ruins the fibers.

 How to Tell When Your Shikibuton Is Fully Broken In

 It can be hard to know whether your mattress is still breaking in or has gone too far.
-In most cases, a well-cared-for shikibuton that is less than a few years old and rotated regularly is simply maturing, not wearing out.
-Signs that the break-in is in a good place include:
+In most cases, a well-cared-for shikibuton that is rotated regularly is simply maturing, not wearing out.
+Signs that the break-in is done include:

-- The surface looks slightly contoured where you usually sleep, but there are no deep troughs.
+• The surface looks slightly contoured where you sleep, but there are no deep troughs.

-- The mattress still feels resilient when you press down with your hands; it springs back rather than staying flattened.
+• The mattress still springs back when you press down with your hands rather than staying flattened.

-If you want to understand why wool changes the break-in curve or how floor beds became a central part of Japanese sleep culture, it helps to dive into a few more in-depth resources.
+If you want to understand why wool changes the break-in curve or how floor beds became a core part of Japanese sleep culture, check out these related resources.

-You can find more detail in pieces such as an in-depth look at how wool layers affect the feel of shikibutons.
-For a broader understanding of how all the components work together, read our guide on building a Japanese-style sleep system.
+We offer a detailed look at how wool layers affect the feel of shikibutons.
+For a broader look at how all the components work together, read our guide on building a Japanese-style sleep system.